ChloeL01/CP3407-assignment/user_stories/share_item.md

 ## Description:

 Description-v1: The user should be able to share an item they have found (to external site)
+Description-v2: The user should be able to share a dog they have found to a friend (to external application)

 ## Tasks, see chapter 4.